gerylkvinoya/eDNA-Species-Identification/README.md

   1. run main.py
   2. enter the folder containing the barcode## folders

-The program will then automatically convert from FASTq to FASTA and run it and output the results to BLASTn
+The program will convert from FASTq to FASTA, run it through BLASTn and output the results to XML files